citizen-cyberscience-centre/forestwatchers-web/README.md

+ForestWatchers WEB repository

+This repository hosts the web pages of http://forestwatchers.net

+The server uses the web application Minimal

 Minimal is a small web application that allows you to create web pages really fast and easily with a beautiful interface thanks to [Bootstrap](http://twitter.github.com/bootstrap/.)